Reading Time: 11 minutes

 Digital Creative Industries

-• Creator Monetisation Tools: Platforms like Selar offer business management, distribution, and monetisation tools for digital content creators, similar to Patreon rather than YouTube.
-We believe competing with global discovery platforms is challenging, so we tend to focus on platforms that empower African creators directly.
+• Creators as Businesses: Platforms like Selar offer business management, distribution, and monetization tools for digital content creators, similar to Patreon not YouTube.
+Competing with global discovery platforms is challenging, so we tend to focus on platforms that empower African creators directly.
+Read more about why we invested in Selar here.

-• Influencer Platforms: Platforms like Wowzi or AIFluence, connecting African influencers with monetisation opportunities and brand partnerships, ensuring they can leverage their reach effectively.
+• Influencer Platforms: Platforms like Wowzi or Twiva that connect African influencers with monetization opportunities and brand partnerships.

 Domestic & Care Work

-The domestic and care work sector holds immense potential for job creation, especially for women as they are already disproportionately engaged in unpaid care work.
-ILO predicts that 150 million new care jobs alone will be created by 2030.
-In addition, women in care roles like nannying earn 50% more than cleaners so there’s also huge livelihood potential if these sectors can be formalised.
-That said, these platforms have historically struggled across the continent to take off, often missing the mark when it comes to building trust deep into the platform or preventing cutout opportunities.
-However, we still see large potential for platforms addressing a growing urban and ageing population, and those delivering gender-focused outcomes.
+The ILO predicts that 150 million new care jobs alone will be created by 2030.
+Women in care roles like nannying earn 50% more than cleaners so there’s also huge livelihood potential if these sectors can be formalized.
+While these platforms have largely struggled to take off across the continent so far, we still see significant potential here.

 • Home Cleaning and Domestic Assistance: Platforms like Gwiji and Shaare connect households with cleaners and laundry services for regular or on-demand cleaning.